 2.1.
 Family Tree and Chromosome Counts

 A new comprehensive phylogeny of Cyperaceae was created from NCBI GenBank database sequences of previous studies (e.g. Hinchliff and Roalson, 2013; Spalink et al., 2016b; Jiménez-Mejías et al. 2016a).
 This analysis included 1058 species out of the ca. 5500 circumscribed to Cyperaceae (Govaerts et al. 2017), and was based on a supermatrix alignment of the nuclear ribosomal genes ETS and ITS, the plastid genes matK, ndhF, rbcL, ycf6, and the chloroplast spacer region trnC-ycf6.
-Though we used the GTRCAT model in RAxML (Stamatakis, 2006) for computational purposes, the model parameters were individually calculated for five different partitions identified using PartitionFinder v2 (Lanfear et al., 2016).
+Though we used the GTRCAT model in RAxML (Stamatakis, 2006) for computational purposes, the model parameters were individually calculated for five different partitions identified using PartitionFinder v.2 (Lanfear et al., 2016).
 We converted the resulting maximum likelihood phylogeny to ultrametric using treePL (Smith and O’Meara 2012; see Fig.1, Appendix A).
 A total of eleven calibrations were placed on key nodes throughout the phylogeny based on fossil evidence (Jiménez-Mejías et al. 2016b; Spalink et al. 2016a, 2016b; Appendix B).

 Species haploid numbers were collected from online databases IPCN (Index to Plant Chromosome Numbers, Goldblatt and Johnson 2017), CCDB (Chromosome Counts Database, Rice et al. 2015), and some chromosome number reports (see Appendix B).
 Chromosomes counts were downloaded for a total of 825 taxa that were included in the phylogeny (Appendix B).